 Sports can play leading role in sustainability

-Emission, waste, plastics, CO2, green, the environment!
-I can go on for a while.
-You know what it is all about.
-It appears like a lot of today’s discussions are centering around these subjects.
-Corporate and social responsibility have become ever more important.
+Emission, waste, plastics, CO2, green, our environment!
+I can continue this list for a while, but no doubt you know what it is all about!
+It appears like a lot of today’s discussions on the environment are centering around these subjects.
+In this perspective corporate and social responsibility have become ever more important.
 Rightfully so!
-Our resources and environment are two main pillars for a healthy and sustainable future.
+Our resources and our environment are the two main pillars for a healthy and sustainable future for our society.
 Sports can play an important role in this perspective, as many people can be reached by it.
-Hence it can set an important example.
+Hence it can lead by example.

-The world of sports is getting into action
+The world of sports is getting into action: 3 forces

 The list of celebrities voicing their concerns on the sutainability of our planet is ever growing.
 Coldplay stating that it will not tour the globe until it can guarantee such an event will be carbon neutral.
 Lewis Hamilton raising concerns on a sustainable environment.
-The list is endless.
+Serena Williams regularly speaking out and investing in vegan and sustainable products, the sailing community massively supporting clean ocean initiatives, The list is endless.
 Although the number of ‘mainstream sports’ athletes speaking out is still limited, this will no doubt increase.
 Many lesser known ones, particularly those ones active in ‘nature’ sports are aleready doing this.
+Like the sports celebrities mentioned above, it will be important to practice what you preach.

 Why is this important?
-Because role models are being listened to.
-Repetition pays!
-If the message is communicated over and over again, people will pay attention.
-As so many people are interested in sports, sports can play an important role in awareness of the problem.
-No doubt, sports influencers will be used to speak on how sustainability can be improved
+Because role models are being listened to and this is certainly the case for the new GenZ and GenAlpha generation.
+They recognize the importance of a sustainable planet.
+If you are not caring, you ar out!
+In this perspective repetition of this message pays!
+If it is communicated over and over again, people will pay attention.
+As so many individuals are interested in sports, sports can play an important role in awareness of the problem and how to act.
+No doubt, sports influencers (and particularly athletes) will be used to express their opinion on how this can be done.

 2. Consumers are starting to change their behaviour

 Consumers are increasingly becoming aware of sustainability issues such as accelerated heating of the earth and depletion of resources.
-As a consequence they will change their behaviour.
-Moreover, they also will require the products and services they use to be climate friendly and sustainable.
-As suppliers are likely to listen to this call, we may expect further changes.
-Obviously, the sports and entertainment industry will be frontrunners, as so many people are involved
+As a consequence they are changing their behaviour and will continue doing so.
+Moreover, they will increasingly require the products and services they consume to be climate friendly and sustainable.
+As suppliers are very likely to listen to this call, we may expect further changes in the near future.
+As sports play such an important role in our society with so many people being involved, this industry no doubt will be frontrunners in this perspective.
+You can see it happening, whether it is recycable sneakers, reduced waste, local sourcing or renewable energy, the sports industry is leading by example.

 3. Regulatory changes